 The Assistant Controller for Accounting Services oversees the departments of Accounts Payable, Central Accounting, and Payroll & benefits Accounting.
 In addition, assists the Controller in the preparation of quarterly and annual financial reports of the College and assists in the development of internal control procedures to encourage the efficient operation of the College and compliance with governing laws and/or regulations.

-MAIN 7-0368 / FAX 7-2031 Christopher Starling, AVP - Business Services The Associate Vice Provost for Business Services provides direction to the departments of Auxiliary Services, Property Management / Receiving / Consolidated Warehouse, Financial Planning and Analysis, Budget, Purchasing, and Risk Management.
+The Associate Vice Provost for Business Services provides direction to the departments of Auxiliary Services, Property Management / Receiving / Consolidated Warehouse, Financial Planning and Analysis, Budget, Purchasing, and Risk Management.
 This position is responsible for making recommendations on related policies and procedures that ensure effectiveness and promote regulatory compliance, and providing regulatory reports to Federal, State, and local agencies, as needed.
-The AVP for Business Services supports the SVP & CFO-Business Affairs and represents the Division in his or her absence.
+The AVP for Business Services supports the SVP & CFO-Business Affairs and represents the Division in his absence.

 The Kendall / Homestead Campus Bursar's Offices are responsible for collecting/processing funds related to financial transactions for students, faculty, staff, and administrators.
 Transactions, including fee/obligation collections, paychecks and/or pay advisories and petty cash ($100 or less) are processed.
 Collections are processed through the online system, using cash, check or credit card.